-

 PRINCIPAL INVESTIGATOR

-Max is an Assistant Professor at HMS, Assistant Pathologist at MGH, and Molecular Pathologist at the Broad Institute.
+Max is an Assistant Professor at HMS and Assistant Pathologist in the MGH Center for Integrated Diagnostics.
 Max is from San Francisco and trained at Princeton (BA), Stanford (PhD), and UCSF (MD) before completing pathology residency/fellowship at MGH as well as postdoctoral training in the Maus and Ebert labs.
 Moving to New England, Max was pleasantly surprised by the surf, glad that the California dream lives on.

 POSTDOCTORAL FELLOW